Partnering To Build A Successful Community

 Since Tom first came to Grinsfelder Associates Architects in 1979, he has specialized in design skill and in serving the varied needs of each and every client.

-Tom’s passion for the history, aesthetic, and function of a structure is also evident in his “other” job, serving as an associate faculty member in IPFW’s architecture program teaching architectural history and urban form.
+Tom’s passion for the history, aesthetic, and function of a structure is also evident in his “other” job, serving as a visiting professor in PFW’s Polytechnic Department teaching architectural history and urban form.

-He is a graduate of the University of Evansville and the College of Architecture and Planning, at Ball State University.
-A few of Tom’s recent projects include the Scottish Rite renovations, Anthis Career Center, Fort Wayne Animal Care and Control, Westside Animal Hospital, and OmniSource facilities.
+He is a graduate of the University of Evansville and the College of Architecture and Planning at Ball State University.

 In the early 1970’s Tom served with the United States Air Force in active duty in Vietnam where he was an air intelligence specialist for a forward air control unit.